danielrzhang/SignWave/README.md

 # SignWave
-SignWave is a program designed to detect American Sign Language (ASL) hand gestures in real-time via webcam.
-It leverages machine learning algorithms and computer vision techniques to detect hand gesture to character translations in real-time.
+SignWave is a program designed to detect American Sign Language (ASL) hand gestures in real-time.
+It leverages machine learning algorithms and computer vision techniques to detect hand gesture to character translations via webcam.
 It features capabilities for gathering training data, constructing image data sets, training classifiers, and conducting live recognition of ASL characters.
 This was developed using Python, OpenCV, MediaPipe, and scikit-learn.

 ## Files
 1. `image_collector.py`